GiovaneIwamoto/campus-docs-assistant/README.md

 ## **CONTACT & SUPPORT**

-Whether you're a developer, university representative, coordinator, or student exploring or deploying the Campus Docs Assistant, I'm here to help and collaborate!
+Whether you're a developer, university representative, coordinator, or student exploring or deploying the *Campus Docs Assistant*, I'm here to help and collaborate!
 Feel free to reach out for:

 - General inquiries about the project
 - Feature requests or suggestions